streambed/streambed-rs/src/confidant/README.md

 operations permit other tasks to continue running.
 [Postcard](https://docs.rs/postcard/latest/postcard/) is used for serialization as it is able to conveniently represent in-memory structures and is optimized for resource-constrained targets.

+A TTL cache is maintained so that IO is minimized for those secrets that are often retrieved.

 ## When should you not use confidant